-Surbiton High School prides itself on the excellent support and care it gives to its whole community.
+Pupils today will be entering the world of work in the 2020s and 2030s.
+Many of our young people are highly likely to take up jobs that do not yet exist; they will follow careers and urbiton High School prides itself on the excellent support and care it gives to its whole community, and the School was delighted to be awarded the Optimus Education 'Wellbeing Award for Schools'.
 We acknowledge that every pupil is an individual and may, as a result, require different levels of support.
-To this end, we have a highly dedicated, professional team available to support your child.
+To this end, we have a highly dedicated, professional team available to support your daughter.